SuhaibVP2004/python-learning-journey/README.md

 Hi, I'm Suhaib! 👋

-Welcome to my Python Learning Journey!
+Welcome to my Python Learning Journey.

-This repository is where I keep track of my progress as I learn Python, practice coding, and build small projects along the way.
-I'm using this repository to improve my programming skills step by step and work towards becoming a Python Full Stack Developer.
+This repository is where I keep my Python practice, assignments, and small projects as I learn and improve step by step.
+I'm using it to build a strong foundation in programming and work towards becoming a Python Full Stack Developer.

-## 🎯 Goal
+## 🎯 My Goal

-My goal is to build a strong foundation in Python, improve my problem-solving skills, and gradually move towards Python Full Stack Development.
+My goal is to become a Python Full Stack Developer by strengthening my Python fundamentals, improving my problem-solving skills, and building practical projects along the way.

-## 📚 Topics I'm Learning
+## 📚 What I'm Learning

 - Python Basics
 - Variables & Data Types